michalgm/curiosityhacked.org/blog/oakland/about.md

 ###Upcoming 2015 Special Events

-- May 15-17 MAKER FAIRE BAY AREA!
+- MAKER FAIRE BAY AREA MAY 15-17!
+We are hosting the rocket launching booth this year, come by and say hello!
+- MF presentation: Building a Learner Centered Maker Education (Sunday, May 17th at 11am on the Education Stage)
 -
 ###Upcoming 2015 Open Lab Featured Projects: